Mark your calendar.

 This new original Netflix anime follows the life of Retsuko, a young professional red panda trying to make it in the big city.
 She’s “single, a Scorpio, blood type A” with a demeaning office job and two obnoxious supervisors, but she also has a secret: She has a death metal karaoke persona—an aggressive Retsuko, if you will—Aggretsuko.
 In other words, angry is the new cute. —Christine Friar

 Need more ideas?
-Here are our Netflix guides for the best war movies, documentaries, anime, gangster movies, indie flicks, true crime, food shows, Westerns, and movies based on true stories streaming right now.
-There are also sad movies guaranteed to make you cry, weird movies to melt your brain, and standup specials when you really need to laugh.
+Here are our Netflix guides for the best war movies, documentaries, anime, indie flicks, true crime, food shows, rom-coms, LGBT movies, gangster movies, Westerns, film noir, and movies based on true stories streaming right now.
+There are also sad movies guaranteed to make you cry, weird movies to melt your brain, old movies when you need something classic, and standup specials when you really need to laugh.
 Or check out Flixable, a search engine for Netflix.